joel-beck/readnext/docs/overview.md

 ### Query Document in the Training Corpus

-If the query document is part of the training corpus, getting recommendations is a breeze – it's just a quick lookup of precomputed values.
+If the query document is part of the training corpus, getting recommendations is fast – it's just a simple lookup of precomputed values!
 The user needs to supply a unique identifier for the query document, which could be the document ID within the D3 dataset, the Semantic Scholar URL of the paper, or in most cases, even the paper's title.

 From the database, you can retrieve any piece of information, including individual features, abstract embeddings, pairwise co-citation analysis, bibliographic coupling, cosine similarity scores, and the final recommendation list.